Mohammad Kiavash

 Mohammad Alavi Tabar (محمد علویتبار, also known as Kiyavash; 1930 – 10 March 2020) was an Iranian politician.

 Biography

 Mohammad Alavi Tabar was born in 1930 in Zanjan.
 He was a follower of jurisprudential Islam.

 Mohammad Alavi Tabar served as a member of the Iranian Parliament representing Ahvaz between 1980 and 1984, representing Abadan between 1984 and 1988.

 Mohammad Alavi Tabar died from COVID-19 on 10 March 2020.
 His funeral was held on 12 March.

 Role in Cinema Rex fire

 Alireza Nourizadeh, who met with SAVAK heads after cinema Rex fire, quoted that Kiavash was the middle person between Najaf clerics and Hossein Takbalizadeh, who was later executed for the arson.
-Cinema Rex fire triggered the overthrow of Shah and success of Islamic Revolution of Iran.
+Cinema Rex fire triggered the overthrow of the Shah and success of the Islamic Revolution of Iran.